CPR vs. First Aid: What's the Difference?

 Having first aid and CPR training ensures that you can protect your loved ones.
 Whether it’s a child choking, a spouse suffering a cardiac arrest, or an elderly parent experiencing a fall, your skills can make a crucial difference.

-Video demonstrations are an integral part of family CPR and first aid training, helping learners acquire essential life skills through accredited certification courses.
+Video demonstrations are an integral part of family CPR and first aid training, helping learners acquire essential life skills through certification courses.

 Conclusion